 The worst danger for Clubhouse, however, is the ease with which it could lose the "VIPs" on its platform.

 Spotify, which announced this week that it has acquired Betty Labs, the creator of an audio social app called Locker room.
 He plans to bring the app to Android, change its name and expand its coverage to music, culture and sports.

 From there, he could start groped and acquire (even with a lot of money) the talent of some interesting names.
 Musicians, who are also attracted to Clubhouse, could turn to the Spotify app to maintain good relations with the music giant.

 If the stars decide to spend their time elsewhere, Clubhouse will falter too.

 Crucial functions to defend positions in the field of Social audio

 Fierce Clubhouse competitors are refining features that enhance the native offering.
-For example, the possibility of recording conversations to listen to on demand: it would be an excellent step in the direction of podcasters.
+For example, the ability to record conversations to listen to on demand: it would be an excellent step in the direction of podcasters.

 Fireside, social audio co-founded by Mark Cuban, it allows people to insert sound effects, such as music, and record shows for distribution on podcast platforms, as well as later playback on the app itself.
 Spotify will likely do the same with its app and rely on its software Anchor to manage hosting and distribution.
-The consumer product manager of Twitter he stated that the twittering social network will also allow people to record their own Spaces natively (the new audio “rooms” are called this).
+The consumer product manager of Twitter he stated that even the chirping social network will allow people to record their own Spaces natively (this is the name of the new audio "rooms").
 Clubhouse didn't create that functionality, limiting its users to hard-to-follow live conversations if you go into the process of listening.